virajvekaria/SARS-model/README.md

 # SARS-model

-This code and requirements file is basically for a streamlit app hosted [here](https://sars-model.streamlit.app/) This is modelled to show various parameters change as the number of patients quarantined change.
+This code and requirements file is basically for a Streamlit app hosted [here](https://sars-model.streamlit.app/) This is modeled to show various parameters change as the number of patients quarantined changes.
 The q ratio indicates the amount of patients quarantined.